divyesh599/employees-desktop-spy/README.md

 > GUI toolkit - tkinter

 IMP note:
-Your computer devices needs to connect direct or indirect with each employees using Ethernet cable, WiFi-hotspot or router device.
+Your computer devices needs to connect direct or indirect with each employees devices using Ethernet cable, WiFi-hotspot or router device.

 Installation:
 --------------------------